wiechuzw/wiechuzw/README.md

 - 🤵 I have been involved in mining for a very long time and I can say that I know a lot about it
 - 🏄‍♂️ I’m interested in sports (just now windsurfing is my favorite) and programming
 - 🌱 Currently, I am improving my python skills
-- 💞️ I'm looking for a partner to develop a common program using GitHub
+- 💞️ I'm going to create a weather program for surfers ( with my friends )
 - 📫 How to reach me: wiechuzw@gmail.com

 wiechuzw/wiechuzw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.